eachristgr/Computer-Architecture/Lab01/README.md

 - 2GB memory size.

 ### 2. System Informations
-After the execution of the above command, the files **config.ini**, **config.json** and **stats.txt** are created in the **hello_results** folder.
+After executing the above command, the files **config.ini**, **config.json** and **stats.txt** were created in the **hello_results** folder.
 The first two files contain a list of every object created for the simulation and the values for its parameters, just in different formats.
 The third one is a representation of all of the gem5 statistics registered for the simulation.

-( a ) In **config.ini** we can find the values of the parameters we set to the system:
+( a ) The file **config.ini** can verify the choices we made at the beginning, in particular:

 - Line 65: type=MinorCPU defines that the CPU type is Minor.
 - Line 58: clock=250 indicates that the CPU clock is set at 1000000000000 / 250 = 4GHz.